tomoleary/tomoleary.github.io/_pages/research.md

 Goal-oriented methods are tailored for accuracy in a specific output.
 With goal-oriented methods, great efficiency improvements can be achieved because a globally high-quality solution is often not necessary.
-Once the output is determined there are many different ways in which to seek efficiency improvements.
+Once the output is determined, there are many different ways in which to seek efficiency improvements.
 One way is through goal-oriented adaptive mesh refinement, which can be rigorously formulated in non-symmetric functional settings with the new Petrov-Galerkin duality theory that I developed.

 ###### Keith, B., Vaziri Astaneh, A., and Demkowicz, L. (2017).
 Goal-oriented adaptive mesh refinement for non-symmetric functional settings. _ArXiv e-print arXiv:1711.01996 [math.NA]_ [[preprint](https://arxiv.org/abs/1711.01996)]